zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 Once the Product page is complete, update the related microflow.
 To do this, follow the steps below:

+1. Open the ACT_UpdateProduct microflow.
-1. Open your microflow and add a Retrieve activity after the previous Retrieve product activity.
+2. Add a Retrieve activity after the existing Retrieve product activity.
-2. Retrieve a Category object from the database where `CategoryId = $ProductOverviewVE/CategoryId`.
+3. Retrieve a Category object from the database.
+Configure the activity using the following details:

+* Use the following XPath constraint: `[CategoryId = $ProductOverviewVE/CategoryId]`
+* In the Range field, select **First**

-3. Add another Retrieve activity for the supplier.
+4. Add another Retrieve activity to retrieve the Supplier object.
+Configure the activity using the following details:

+* Use the following XPath constraint: `[SupplierId = $ProductOverviewVE/SupplierId]`
+* In the Range field, select **First**

-4. In the existing Change Product activity, add the Category and Supplier associations and set them to their corresponding objects.
+5. In the existing Change Product activity, click **New** and add the Category and Supplier associations and set them to their corresponding objects.

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/update-product-microflow.png" >}}